-The Director of Finance, the Treasurer and any other authorized Investment Officer must attend at least a 10 hour training session relative to their responsibilities under the PFIA within twelve months after taking office or assuming duties from an independent source approved by the Investment Committee.
-In addition, each must receive not less than 8 hours of instruction not less than once each two years relating to investment responsibilities from an independent source approved by the Investment Committee.
-Training must include education in investment controls, security risks, strategy risks, market risks, diversification of investment portfolio, and compliance with PFIA.
+Under the PFIA 2256.008, investment officers must attend at least ten hours of instruction relative to their responsibilities within twelve months after taking office or assuming duties from an independent source approved by the investment committee.
+In addition, each officer must receive at least eight hours of instruction at least once in a two-year period that begins on the first day of the fiscal year and consists of two fiscal years after that date relating to investment responsibilities from an independent source approved by the investment committee.
+Training must include education in investment controls, security risks, strategy risks, market risks, diversification of investment portfolio, and compliance with the PFIA.